-Term Definition Allocation Partitioning the inputs/outputs, considering the different functions and the relationship (preferentially physical relationship) among these Biogenic carbon CO 2 uptake through photosynthesis and carbon emissions (CO 2 , CO and CH 4) from transformation or degradation of biomass (e.g. due to combustion, landfilling) Capital goods Components such as machinery used in production processes, buildings, office equipment, transport vehicles, and transportation infrastructure Characterisation Calculation of category indicator results using characterisation factors for every relevant flow, according to the analysed impact category Characterisation factor Factor derived from a characterisation model and applied to convert an assigned life cycle inventory analysis result to the common unit of the category indicator Cradle-to-Gate Assessment including all stages from resource extraction to the factory gate Cradle-to-Grave Assessment including all stages from resource extraction to the use and disposal phase Data Collection of facts or organised information, usually the results of observation, experience, or experiment, or a set of premises from which conclusions may be drawn Data quality Characteristics of data that relate to their ability to satisfy stated requirements Elementary flow Material or energy entering the system being studied that has been drawn from the environment without previous human transformation, or material or energy leaving the system being studied that is released into the environment without subsequent human transformation Functional unit Quantitative representation of the function of the system, which serves as reference for all the flows involved in the assessed system Hydrogen as a by-product Hydrogen produced by a system for which hydrogen production is not the main purpose of the process Hydrogen as a co-product Hydrogen produced by a system in which hydrogen and other products are key valuable outputs Hydrogen as the main product Hydrogen produced by a system that has as the primary goal its production Impact category Class representing sustainability issues of concern to which life cycle inventory analysis results may be assigned Impact category indicator Quantifiable representation of an impact category Life cycle sustainability assessment Methodology to quantitatively assess the potential sustainability impacts of product systems from a holistic perspective (LCSA) Life cycle sustainability impact Third phase of the LCSA framework, which aims to evaluate the potential sustainability impacts in the life cycle under study assessment Life cycle It is the result of the second phase of the LCSA framework; it contains sustainability inventory information regarding all input and output flows referring to the system boundaries
+Torm Definition Definition Allocation Partitioning the inputs/outputs, considering the different functions and the relationship (preferentially physical relationship) among these Biogenic carbon CO 2 uptake through photosynthesis and carbon emissions (CO 2 , CO and CH 4 ) from transformation or degradation of biomass (e.g. due to combustion, landfilling...)
+Capital goods Components such as machinery used in production processes, buildings, office equipment, transport vehicles, and transportation infrastructure Characterisation Calculation of category indicator results using characterisation factors for every relevant flow, according to the analysed impact category Characterisation factor Factor derived from a characterisation model and applied to convert an assigned life cycle inventory analysis result to the common unit of the category indicator Assessment including all stages from resource extraction to the factory gate Cradle-to-Grave Assessment including all stages from resource extraction to the use and disposal phase Data Collection of facts or organised information, usually the results of observation, experience, or experiment, or a set of premises from which conclusions may be drawn Data quality Characteristics of data that relate to their ability to satisfy stated requirements Elementary flow Material or energy entering the system being studied that has been drawn from the environment without previous human transformation, or material or energy leaving the system being studied that is released into the environment without subsequent human transformation runctional unit Quantitative representation of the function of the system, which serves as reference for all the flows involved in the assessed system by-product Hydrogen produced by a system for which hydrogen production is not the main purpose of the process Hydrogen produced by a system in which hydrogen and other products are key valuable outputs main product Hydrogen produced by a system that has as the primary goal its production Class representing sustainability issues of concern to which life cycle inventory analysis results may be assigned indicator Quantifiable representation of an impact category Methodology to quantitatively assess the potential sustainability impacts of product systems from a holistic perspective impact Third phase of the LCSA framework, which aims to evaluate the potential sustainability impacts in the life cycle under study sustainability It is the result of the second phase of the LCSA framework; it contains information regarding all input and output flows referring to the system boundaries p , Multi-functional system/process System/process that originates more than one functional flow • It is the process of adjusting disparate criteria or attributes to a common scale for fair and accurate comparison.
+This technique aims to standardise diverse criteria that may have different units, ranges, or magnitudes into a uniform scale, often between 0 and 1 or another predefined range.
+Primary data (raw Data that are collected directly related to their object of study (from meter readings, purchase records, utility bills, engineering models, direct monitoring, etc.) Data collected by someone else earlier (average industry data, literature data, etc.) Subdivision Division of the unit process in different sub-processes System houndaries Set of criteria that specify which processes are included in the product system and determine which unit processes shall be included in the LCSA Inclusion of additional functions for products that are not the quantitative reference of the process, allowing to expand the product system I Init proces Smallest element considered in the life cycle inventory analysis for which input and output data are quantified Weighting It is the assignment of relative importance or significance to various indicators/criteria.
+It involves quantifying the influence or priority of each criterion in relation to others to reflect their impact on the final decision outcome.